Ibtesham42/LSTM_text_generation/README.md

 # Jungle Book Character-level LSTM

-Simple character-level LSTM text generator trained on The Jungle Book (Project by Sreenivas Bhattiprolu).
-The model learns sequences of characters and predicts the next character to generate new text.
+Simple character-level LSTM text generator trained on The Jungle Book The model learns sequences of characters and predicts the next character to generate new text.

 ## Repository contents
 - `the_jungle_book.txt` (expected under `files/`): input corpus (Project Gutenberg).